 An incredible variety of shots are required here-you need BH, FH, anhyzer, straight, and among the trees, sometimes a prayer.

 The tees, baskets and upkeep are excellent, and the links are a dedicated 40 acres separate from other human intervention.
 Benches at every hole and trashcans at most holes.
-The course begins to get crowded when the weather improves and it starts to stay daylight till 7 pm or later, or summer arrives.
+The course begins to get crowded when the weather improves, starts to stay daylight till 7 pm or later, or summer arrives.

 Cons: About 3/4 of the baskets are hidden from the tee, so a local, scout or map is handy.